Basket fundraiser to support Falmouth Memorial Library’s capital campaign. Bids accepted through Aug. 22.

 The Pavillion at Railroad Square, off Main Street, Yarmouth, noon-4 p.m.
-Thursday through Saturday, interactive trucks, and farm and construction equipment.
-Children and adults welcome free of charge, FMI call 846-3120.
+Thursdays through Saturdays, interactive trucks, and farm and construction equipment, 846-3120.
+Free.

 Freeport Community Services Community Day and Tent Sale, 53 Depot St., Freeport.
 Clothing, antiques and collectibles, music, food, face painting and school supplies.
 Rain or shine.

 Life Happens Outside Festival, Aug.
 25 & 26, Thompson’s Point, Portland.
 Sponsored by Teens to Trails, film screening, 3K fun run, rope climbing competition, updates on Facebook and Instagram.

 SummerFest 2017, 5-10 p.m., Scarborough High School, Clifford Mitchell Sports Complex, live music, kid’s activities, rides, demos, raffles, fireworks.
 Rain date Aug.
 19.